 On the morning of Great and Holy Saturday, a Vesperal liturgy is served and any catechumens who are ready for Holy Baptism will be baptized, chrismated and communed at this Liturgy.
 This service is sometimes called the "First Resurrection", signifying Christ's appearance in Hades and freeing of the captives.
 After the Epistle, something quite moving takes place.
-Portions of Psalm 82 are chanted: "Arise O Lord and judge the earth, for to Thee belong all the nations," while bay leaves, in some traditions, are
+Portions of Psalm 82 are chanted: "Arise O Lord and judge the earth, for to Thee belong all the nations," while bay

-When: Saturday, April 23
+When: Saturday, May 4

-Time: 10:00 am
+Time: 9:00 am